michaelmontemurri/DGB-edgebank2.0/README.md

 These approaches offer strong baselines for evaluating dynamic graph models, relying solely on link recurrence patterns.

-### 🔧 My Contributions
+### 🔧 Contributions

-I introduce two **frequency-based** variants of EdgeBank that take into account *how often* a link has appeared rather than just whether it appeared:
+We introduce two **frequency-based** variants of EdgeBank that take into account *how often* a link has appeared rather than just whether it appeared:

 - **`freq_weight`**: Assigns higher confidence to links that appeared more frequently over the entire history.
 - **`window_freq_weight`**: Applies frequency weighting *within a moving time window*.